Terms Of Sale – Courses

 Please note that the true cost of the event is over £100 per person, and although we are happy to offer this for free, we do charge £100 for no- shows or late cancellations, as failure to show up results in others missing out.

-To avoid this charge, please ensure you arrive and register prior to the start of the event (usually 9.00 a.m.) or that you cancel no later than 14 days from the date of your booking.
+To avoid this charge, please ensure you arrive and register prior to the start of the event (usually 9.00 a.m.) or that you cancel no later than 14 days from the start of your event.

 Bookings made within 14 days of the event are considered final and no-show or late cancellation fees will automatically apply.